 It worked pretty much like this: we would bring a couple of doctors from Quito with us out to a village, and there we would devote a day to running clinics.
 During that day, usually from 7am-4pmish the doctors would perform patient examinations, with our group helping out with more basic tasks, like taking patient height/weight, taking surveys of the community, and using a hemoglobin machine to test children for anemia.
 From there we would hand out whatever medicine the doctors prescribed, that we had bought previously using money we fund raised during the year.
 The next couple days we would devote to health education, focusing mainly on teaching the children how to prevent the spread of germs, how to practice good dental hygiene and how to prevent parasites.
-Here are some shots from the clinics:

-No one had shoes, I think almost every single kid we saw had a distended stomach from parasites or malnutrition, and you could tell that the people were pretty skeptical about our being there.
 One of the women from the non-profit gave a lecture on family planning, something we were always unsure about at the previous clinics, because we didn’t want to offend anyone.
 The response she got pretty much blew my mind… everyone in that community was so interested and eager for this information, and the kinds of questions they were asking were incredible to me, for example, one of the men was surprised to find out that yes, a woman can get pregnant even if she isn’t married.
 I worry a lot about coming into a country that is not my own, into a culture that I am not familiar with, and practicing a sort of imperialism by presenting my view on the world… but this incident made me realize that people at least have a right to information, and what they do with it is their choice.
 Especially information that can make such a huge difference in quality of life.